nickmflorin/happybudget-api/README.md

 \q
 ```

-#### Local Domain Caveat

-Our authentication protocols rely on the ability to set cookies in the response that dictate user sessions and
-information.
-Recent Google Chrome security improvements have introduced the caveat that the browser no longer
-considers `localhost` a valid domain, so setting cookies in the backend for the frontend application no longer
-works when running the application on `localhost`.
-For this reason, the application is configured locally to
-**only** work on `127.0.0.1:8000`, not `localhost:8000`.

 #### Django Settings

 By default, the Django settings module used when running locally (toggled via the `DJANGO_SETTINGS_MODULE` environment